 In 1887 Hunslet started a search for a new ground: the Woodhouse Hill landlord wanted to steeply increase the rent to £200 a year.
 Also, the club was growing in membership and popularity and the accommodation was very limited.
 In 1888 they leased 10 acres of land at Low Hold which was owned by the Low Moor Iron & Coal Co., for £50 a year.
 It was a mass of ruts and spoil heaps.
+A month later they managed to save $10 per month with an FTV Girls discount coupon from the mail service.
 The club spent two weeks removing 2,000 tons of rubble, laying a playing surface and re-erecting their stand.
 The location was named Parkside.
 The first game was played on 4th February 1888.

 In 1892 Hunslet beat Leeds 21-0 in the final of the Yorkshire Cup at Huddersfield in front of a 25,000 crowd.
 The team included three of the five famous Goldthorpe brothers, born in Stourton.
 In those days, before the pavilion was built in 1901, Hunslet changed at the Anchor or Engine pub and travelled to Parkside by horse-drawn cart.
 The stand from Woodhouse Hill had been re-erected, but there was no terracing and other spectators viewed the match from farm carts and wagons.